 EVPP office sends notifications to candidates of president's and executive vice president and provost's approval of departmental recommendations for promotion.

 Throughout the promotion review process, the Clinical Faculty Promotion Review Form must accompany the dossier.
 Click here to download the form [PDF].
 (Updated 27AUG2018)

 Only certain materials from the promotion packet are submitted to the executive vice president and provost and the president for their review.
 For a list of these materials, scroll down toward the bottom of the page.

 Information regarding clinical faculty definition, hiring, and promotion may be found in the Ohio University Faculty Handbook.
 An excerpt from the handbook regarding promotion for clinical faculty is copied below.

 Documents Submission Guidelines

 Only the documents listed below should be submitted to the executive vice president & provost (EVPP) and the president for review.
 These documents should be removed from the promotion packet and assembled in the order indicated.
-Documents must be removed from binders, plastic sheet protectors, or other extemporaneous materials and fastened with a large binder clip before they are reviewed by the EVPP and the president.
+Documents must be removed from binders, plastic sheet protectors, or other extemporaneous materials and and then scanned (double-sided) into a PDF before they are reviewed by the EVPP and the president.

-Submit documents for all persons being considered for promotion, from each college at the same time to Marlene Poches, firstname.lastname@example.org or 305 Cutler Hall .
+Submit documents for all persons being considered for promotion, from each college at the same time to Marlene Poches, email@example.com or 206 Cutler Hall.